sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 ---
-title: "Build your first serverless app with Nitro: Angular, NestJS and Azure"
+title: "Build your first serverless app with Angular, NestJS and Azure"
 published: false
-description: "Let's build a fullstack serverless app from scratch, using the Nitro stack: Angular, NestJS and Azure"
+description: "Let's build a full-stack serverless app from scratch using Angular, NestJS and Azure"
-tags: angular, nestjs, azure, serverless, nitro
+tags: serverless, angular, nestjs, azure
 cover_image: https://raw.githubusercontent.com/sinedied/articles/master/articles/serverless/your-first-serverless-app/assets/banner.jpg
+series:
 canonical_url:
 ---

-Ever wanted take the plunge and see what it looks like to build a complete serverless app from scratch?
+Ever wanted to take the plunge and see what it looks like to build a complete serverless app from scratch?
 Let's just do that!

 In this article we will go through **all** the steps to bootstrap, build and deploy a complete application using the [Nitro](https://aka.ms/nitro) stack: [Angular](https://angular.io) for the frontend, [NestJS](https://nestjs.com) for the backend and [Azure Serverless platform](https://azure.microsoft.com/services/functions/?WT.mc_id=servsept_devto-blog-yolasors) for deployment.

-The app we will build is a simple *"random cat fact"* that will fetch an interesting cat fact from our API and display it in a web page, like this:
+The app we will build is a simple *"random cat fact"* that will fetch an interesting cat fact from our API and display it on a web page, like this:

 ![final app screenshot showing a cat fact and a cat emoji](./assets/catfacts.jpg)